semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

         - project/static/*.js
 ```

-When invoked with `semgrep -f rule.yaml project/`, the above rule will run on files inside `project/`, but no results will be returned for:
+When invoked with `semgrep -f rule.yaml project/`, the above rule runes on files inside `project/`, but no results are returned for:

 - any file with a `.jinja2` file extension
 - any file whose name ends in `_test.go`, such as `project/backend/server_test.go`